 Now, the flesh may manifest itself in many ways.
 It may be manifested in fleshly wisdom.
-My mind may be most active about Christianity.
-I may preach or write or think or meditate, and delight in being occupied with things in God's Book and in God's Kingdom.
-Yet, the power of the Holy Spirit may be markedly absent.
-I fear that if you take the preaching throughout the Church of Christ and ask why there is so little converting power in the preaching of the Word, why there is so much work and often so little result for eternity, why the Word has so little power to build up believers in holiness and in consecration-the answer will be: It is the absence of the power of the Holy Spirit.
+My mind may be most active about religion.
+I may preach or write or think or meditate, and delight in being occupied with things in God's Book and in God's Kingdom; and yet the power of the Holy Ghost may be markedly absent.
+I fear that if you take the preaching throughout the Church of Christ and ask why there is, alas! so little converting power in the preaching of the Word, why there is so much work and often so little result for eternity, why the Word has so little power to build up believers in holiness and in consecration-the answer will come: It is the absence of the power of the Holy Ghost.
 And why is this?
-There can be no other reason except that the flesh and human energy have taken the place that the Holy Spirit ought to have.
-That was true of the Galatians; it was true of the Corinthians.
-You know Paul said to them: "I could not speak unto you as unto spiritual men, but as unto carnal" (1 Corinthians 3:1).
-And you know how often in the course of his epistle he had to reprove and condemn them for strife and for divisions.
+There can be no other reason but that the flesh and human energy have taken the place that the Holy Ghost ought to have.
+That was true of the Galatians, it was true of the Corinthians.
+You know Paul said to them: "I cannot speak to you as to spiritual men; you ought to be spiritual men, but you are carnal."
+And you know how often in the course of his epistles he had to reprove and condemn them for strife and for divisions.